folkertvanheusden/TTN-stats/README.md

 Then point your gateway to the ip-address of where the script (li.py) is running.
 It uses the same port 1700.

-For 'hats' for the raspberry pi, this file is /etc/lora-gateway/local_conf.json
+For the "Dragino PG1301 hat' for the Raspberry Pi, this file is /etc/lora-gateway/local_conf.json

 web interface